/cf-commit

 - Adding tests or documentation

-- Any staged change ready to commit
+- Any change ready to commit